 Those that are wheel-to-wheel long will span not just the cab but also a bit of the truck bed.
 This makes it an all in one solution for getting in or out of the truck as well as for reaching the bed from the side.

 Just be careful when using the nerf bar to reach back there.
 As we’ve mentioned, only certain portions of the bar have grips to help keep your feet stable.
 If you have a wheel-to-wheel running board, that won’t be a problem.
 This just shows how practical running boards are.

 Some manufacturers also have what they call nerf steps or nerf step bars.
 Think of them as a combination of nerf bars and side steps.
 They’re installed much like nerf bars on either side of the truck.

 But instead of having parts of the bar with treads, there are steps that protrude outward.
 It’s like having multiple side steps built in.
 They have a lower profile than regular nerf bars but they offer the same functionality.

-Iron Cross and N-FAB have a variety of nerf step bars in their lineup.
+N-FAB have a variety of nerf step bars in their lineup.
 If you want to have a unified look on all sides, the Magnum RT Steps from ICI will definitely go together with their Magnum series of front and rear bumpers.
 Have a look to see if they’re more your style.

 Whether you’re looking for a nerf bar, running board or just a side step, make sure you’re not just after the looks.
 Go for something durable, safe, and functional so your truck will do even more for you.

-Head over to BumperOnly’s store to see our collection from top brands like AMP Research, Iron Cross, ICI, N-FAB, Steelcraft, and Westin.
+Head over to BumperOnly’s store to see our collection from top brands like AMP Research, ICI, N-FAB, Steelcraft, and Westin.
 And if you’re not sure which one will fit your truck, just get in touch and our team will help you out.